-Since the first edition of these Directory Specifications was first published in 1988, innumerable changes have taken place in the information industry.
+Since these Directory Specifications were first published in 1988, innumerable changes have taken place in the information industry.
 Some of these changes were foreseen and anticipated; others were not.
 Accordingly, much of what is currently published in these Directory Specifications is as applicable today as it was in 1988, while other parts of it clearly are not.
 In this annex, we will identify key concepts in both sets that require consideration at this time.